-- a) "Appropriately Qualified Professional" means an applied scientist or technologist specializing in a relevant applied science or technology including, but not necessarily limited to, agrology, forestry, biology, engineering, geomorphology, geology, hydrology, hydrogeology or landscape architecture.
-An appropriately qualified professional_must be recognized in British Columbia with the appropriate professional organization, and acting under that association's Code of Ethics and subject to disciplinary action by that association.
-He or she must also be someone who, through demonstrated suitable education, experience, accreditation and knowledge relevant to the particular matter, may be reasonably relied on to provide advice within his or her area of expertise. - b) "Construction Environmental Management Plan" means an action plan which addresses the how, when, who, where and what of integrating environmental mitigation and monitoring measures throughout an existing or proposed operation or activity.
+a) "Appropriately Qualified Professional" means an applied scientist or technologist specializing in a relevant applied science or technology including, but not necessarily limited to, agrology, forestry, biology, engineering, geomorphology, geology, hydrology, hydrogeology or landscape architecture.
+An appropriately qualified professional must be recognized in British Columbia with the appropriate professional organization, registered and in good standing, and acting under that association's Code of Ethics and subject to disciplinary action by that association.
+He or she must also be someone who, through demonstrated suitable education, experience, accreditation and knowledge directly related and relevant to the level and responsibilities of the particular matter, may be reasonably relied on to provide advice within his or her area of expertise and experience.

+b) "Construction Environmental Management Plan" means an action plan which addresses the how, when, who, where and what of integrating environmental mitigation and monitoring measures throughout an existing or proposed operation or activity.
 It encompasses all the elements that are sometimes addressed separately in mitigation, monitoring and action plans.

-- c) "Deleterious Substance or Material" is defined as a substance harmful to fish or fish habitat (Canada Fisheries Act). - d) "Designated" shall mean designated in the Special Provisions or by the Ministry Representative. - e) "Environment" refers to the physical, biological, social, spiritual and cultural components that are interrelated and affect the growth and development of living organisms.
-The term "environment" in these specifications shall include socio-community issues and resources. - f) "Environmental Agencies" shall mean the appropriate regulating branches of the Federal and Provincial agencies responsible for the management and protection of the Environment and human resources.
-A partial listing of these agencies and their areas of concern is given in the joint publication "Land Development Guidelines for the Protection of Aquatic Habitat", Fisheries and Oceans Canada and Ministry of Environment, Lands and Parks (1992), hereafter referred to as the "Land Development Guidelines" and the "Standards and Best Practices for Instream Works", Ministry of Water, Land and Air Protection (2004). - g) "Environmental Approval" is defined as the written authority issued to a person or company by a government agency that allows the person or company to do something that otherwise may not be permitted by law or which is not defined in law.
-An Environmental Approval is a broad, generic term referring to informal or formal authorization for actions that may have an adverse effect on the environment, such as - (i) undertaking an activity (e.g., authorization from fishery agencies to proceed with work within the wetted perimeter of a fish-bearing stream); or - (ii) discharging some form of material (e.g., approval under the British Columbia Environmental Management Act to introduce waste into the environment or the storage of special waste for a period of 12 months or less).
+c) "Deleterious Substance or Material" is defined as a substance harmful to fish or fish habitat (Canada | Fisheries Act).

+d) "Designated" shall mean designated in the Special Provisions or by the Ministry Representative.

+e) "Environment" refers to the physical, biological, social, spiritual and cultural components that are interrelated and affect the growth and development of living organisms.
+The term "environment" in these specifications shall include socio-community issues and resources.

+f) "Environmental Agencies" shall mean the current, seceding or successional appropriate regulating branches of the Federal and Provincial government agencies responsible for the management and protection of the Environment and human resources and any issuance of environmental permits, approvals or licences.
+A partial listing of these agencies and their areas of concern is given in the joint publication "Land Development Guidelines for the Protection of Aquatic Habitat", Fisheries and Oceans Canada and Ministry of Environment, Lands and Parks (1992), hereafter referred to as the "Land Development Guidelines"\and the "Standards and Best Practices for Instream Works", Ministry of Water, Land and Air Protection (2004).

+g) "Environmental Approval" is defined as the written authority issued to a person or company by a government agency that allows the person or company to do something that otherwise may not be permitted by law or which is not defined in law.
+An Environmental Approval is a broad, generic term referring to informal or formal authorization for actions that may have an adverse effect on the environment, such as

+(i)\ undertaking an activity (e.g., authorization from fishery agencies to proceed with work within the wetted perimeter of a fish-bearing stream); or h)\"Environmental Monitor" shall mean an agent hired by the Contractor to ensure the Contractor's compliance with the environmental protection aspects of Standard Specifications, Special Provisions, permits and approvals, and to advise the Contractor and Ministry Representative on environmental issues and problems.
+The Environmental Monitor shall be an Appropriately Qualified Professional.

+(ii)\discharging some form of material (e.g., approval under the British Columbia Environmental Management Act to introduce waste into the environment or the storage of special waste for a period of 12 months or less).